dexman545/Outlet/Readme.md

 // Whether outlet.latestMc() respects the provided range
 // Default: true
 outlet.latestMcRespectsRange = true

+// Whether the properties file versions should be updated.
+// This also doubles as an environment check, eg. update them in dev
+// but not on a build server
+// Default: false
+outlet.maintainPropertiesFile = true

+// The map of entries to update in the properties file and their new version
+// Any key/value pair in the properties file can be updated in this way, not just those Outlet manages!
+// Default: empty
+outlet.propertiesData = ['fabric_version': outlet.fapiVersion()]
 ```
 _Note: these can also be set using the `outlet` block!_